mautic/developer-documentation-new/docs/development-environment/environments.rst

 .. warning:: Don't define secrets in this file, or any other committed files.
 Set secrets via environment variables, or through other secret management tools.

-.. warning:: All secrets should add via environment variables or through other secret management.

 Run ``composer dump-env prod`` to compile .env files for production use (``requires symfony/flex >=1.2``).
 Read more about best practices at :xref:`Symfony 4 best practices environment variables`